Timeline

 Cost Simulator

-The AI agent helps users visualize potential cost changes for each action they plan to take on the portal, so they can make a decision whether to move forward.
+When giving suggestions to reduce costs, the AI agent helps users visualize potential cost changes and any relevant technical changes to their cloud services, so they can make a decision whether to move forward.

 How Might We…